2012 Benghazi attack: Assault on the compound

-One Libyan guard who was wounded in the attack was quoted as saying "there wasn't a single ant outside [before the attack]."
+A Libyan guard who was wounded in the attack later said "there wasn't a single ant outside [before the attack]."
 According to Media Matters For America, the attackers stated they were acting in response to Innocence of Muslims.
+This was known to be false at the time and was used to support the lie and cover-up that this was a terrorist attack.
 No more than seven Americans were in the compound, including Ambassador Stevens.

 Stevens was visiting Benghazi at the time to review plans to establish a new cultural center and modernize a hospital.
 The ambassador also "needed to [prepare a] report ... on the physical and the political and security environment in Benghazi to support an action memo to convert Benghazi from a temporary facility to a permanent facility".
 Surplus funds originally dedicated for use in Iran for fiscal year 2012 were to be redirected and obligated for use in Benghazi: an action that had to be completed before the end of the fiscal year—September 30, 2012.

 Stevens had his last meeting of the day with a Turkish diplomat (Consul General Ali Sait Akın), and escorted the Turkish diplomat to the main gate at about 8:30 p.m. local time.
 The street outside the compound was calm, and the State Department reported no unusual activity during the day outside.
 Stevens retired to his room at about 9:00 p.m.

 About 9:40 p.m. local time, large numbers of armed men shouting "Allāhu Akbar" (God is great) approached the compound from multiple directions.
 They then threw grenades over the wall and entered the compound with automatic weapons fire, RPGs, and heavier weapons.
 A Diplomatic Security Service (DSS) agent viewed on the consulate's security cameras "a large number of men, armed men, flowing into the compound".
 He hit the alarm and started shouting, "Attack!
 Attack!" over the loudspeaker.
 Phone calls were made to the embassy in Tripoli, the Diplomatic Security Command Center in Washington, the February 17th Martyrs Brigade and a U.S. quick reaction force located at the annex compound a little more than a mile (1.6 km) away.